STEP 1: Check that you meet our Adoption Criteria and that you agree to our terms and conditions.

 - Homes on or near busy roads or railway lines (unless you are specifically looking for an indoor cat)

-- Kittens to homes with children under five years old
+- Kittens to homes with children under five years old, we will review each case individually so please don’t be put off by this.

 - Kittens to homes where there is no-one at home all day